Goodyear Eagle F1 SuperSport

 Strengths

-- Very direct steering response with strong road feedback/precision
+- Very sharp steering response and strong feedback

 Areas for Improvement

-- Wet/cold or damp/greasy-surface traction can be less confidence-inspiring
+- Wet/cold or damp-road performance can be less confidence-inspiring (especially near limits or with lower tread)

 Top 3 Goodyear Eagle F1 SuperSport Reviews